- Vulnerability Assessment

-- Penetration Tests are designed to determine whether an attacker can achieve specific goals within the environment, such as stealing sensitive data or other activities that would harm the organization.
+- Penetration Tests are designed to determine whether an attacker can achieve specific goals when facing your current security posture, such as stealing sensitive data or other activities that would harm the organization.
 The output is a report stating whether the goals were achieved or not, and any other observations that might have been made along the way.
 Penetration Tests do not provide a complete list of vulnerabilities or necessarily any prioritization of what was found; it’s mostly a yes or no for achieving the agreed-upon goals.

 - Red Teams are are designed to continuously and effectively emulate an organization’s real-world attackers for the purpose of improving its defensive capabilties.
 Red Teams operate continuously, with near-full-scope and very limited restrictions, and constantly evolve their approaches to match and/or exceed the capabilities of the organization’s actual attackers.

 - Audits are are designed to determine how a given organization measures against a given standard.
-Audits, as a rule, do not test security, they test compliance with a standard.
-The standard being tested against might have very high or very low relation to actual security, and should not be confused with a Vulnerability Assessment or Penetration Test.
+Audits, as a rule, do not test security directly, but rather test compliance with a standard.
+The standard being tested against might have a strong or weak link to actual security, and should not be confused with a Vulnerability Assessment or Penetration Test.
 The output of an Audit is a list of areas that must be fixed in order to achieve compliance.

 - White/Grey/Black-box Assessments are a measure of how much information is being provided to a security testing organization during an assessment.
 These can be internal, external, application-based, network-based, with or without exploitation, etc. The only consideration for $SHADE-box assessments is the amount of information being shared with the testing party.